Excel Icon Sets

 Things to Remember

-- In case of more than 3 rules then use 5 icon set category.
+- In case of more than 3 rules, then use 5 icons set category.

 - Henry balls are generally used to represent percentage data.